-Beneficiaries enrolled in Original Medicare (Parts A and B) are expected to pay some costs (deductibles, copayments, and coinsurance) of their medical care.
+Beneficiaries enrolled in Original Medicare (Parts A and B) are expected to pay deductibles, copayments, and coinsurance for their medical care.
 To help fill these gaps in coverage, private insurance companies sell Medicare supplement insurance policies also known as Medigap plans.
 You must be enrolled in both Part A and Part B to buy a Medigap plan.

 With Original Medicare, a person who buys a Medigap policy will have Medicare pay primary and then the Medigap policy will pay secondary.
-Depending on which Medigap policy (A thru N) you select, you may or may not have to pay any cost share.
+Depending on which Medigap policy (A thru N) you select, you may or may not have to pay particular cost shares.

 Medigap plans are named by letter, Plan A through Plan N, not to be confused with Medicare Parts A, B, C, and D. The plans have standardized benefits: all plans with the same letter have the same coverage; only the premiums are different.
-Some companies offer "SELECT" plans, which require using a provider network, or "Innovative" plans, which offer limited extra benefits, such as preventive dental.
+Some companies offer innovative plans, which offer limited extra benefits, such as preventive dental.

 All Medigap plans are guaranteed renewable.
-This means that the benefits never change and your policy stays in effect, no matter what health problems you experience, as long as the premiums are paid and the application had no misrepresentation.
-If you enroll in a Medicare Advantage plan, a Medigap policy cannot pay, so you need to contact the company to drop the Medigap.
+This means the benefits can't change and your policy stays in effect, no matter what health problems you experience, as long as the premiums are paid and the application had no misrepresentation.
+Medigap plans cannot be used to pay costs associated with Medicare Advantage Plans.

-Factors that may affect premiums include your age when you took out the policy, health conditions, and tobacco use.
+Factors that may affect premiums include when you took out the policy, health conditions, and tobacco use.
 Some companies offer discounts to married couples or for paying premiums annually.
 As with all Medicare coverage, Medigap plans are issued to individuals.
 Call several companies for a rate quote and to see if you like their customer service.

-Current Medigap premiums are available at doi.idaho.gov/SHIBA
+Current Medigap premium rates are available at doi.idaho.gov/SHIBA